-These enhanced computer generated images were created by the author from original early albumen
+These enhanced computer generated images were created by the author from original early albumen paper photographs.

-surrounding district.

 Click image to view in greater detail.
 Higher resolution copies are available on request.

 The photographs were originally taken in 1870 by Henri Victor Lemenager of Bushey, except for the photographs of

 There are two photographs of Rickmansworth, taken from Solomon's Hill, before the arrival of the railway

 at this location; each taken from slightly different vantage points and about an hour apart.

-From the locality are photographs
+and Chenies' Mausoleum together with the First Duke of Bedford's Monument.
 The Cedars was newly built in 1865.

 Later photographs from 1891 and 1902 are of Drayton Ford, Chenies Manor, Latimer House and Batchworth Locks.